EPSY 530 Keeping Our Students Safe: Bullying Prevention and Intervention

 This course examines bullying behaviors from Pre-K through middle and high school levels.
 It considers the social/ecological relationships of bullying, educator/parental resources and “Best Practices” for addressing and preventing bullying in both school and cyberspace settings.
 This course is offered ONLINE or occasionally may be offered in a hybrid-weekend schedule in a physical location (please check course schedule).
 Participants will learn about their own school policies, look at case studies, and apply what they learn to their own school environment.

-When taken as an online course the instructor has a personal, friendly relationship with students and will assist them with use of Moodle and other technologies, if needed.
+When taken as an online course, the instructor, Tracie Peterson, has a personal, friendly relationship with students and will assist them with use of Google Classroom.

 Espelage, D. L., Napolitano, S. A., & Swearer, S. M. (2009).
 Bullying Prevention and Intervention: Realistic Strategies for Schools (The Guilford Practical Intervention in Schools Series) (1 ed.).
 New York: The Guilford Press.

 - * Define bullying at the elementary, middle and high school levels of education.

 - * Survey the social/ecological problems associated with bullying and their consequences—family, school, peers and society-at-large.

 - * Understand bullying as a social relationship problem.

 - * Consider legal implications for school personnel—administrators, teachers, and educational technicians.

 - * Explain and/or implement data-driven resources for combating bullying.